Home Home

 Update: 8th July 2011

-It is also probably Jennifer's mother's sister, Sheila, in the photo of the "As you like it" play, standing second from the right on the back row, and the eldest sister, Nora, probably features in the 'gymslip' photo, back row, in the middle.
+It is also probably Jennifer's mother's sister, Sheila, in the photo of the play, standing second from the right on the back row, and the eldest sister, Nora, probably features in the 'gymslip' photo, back row, in the middle.

 As always, I'm immensely grateful to Jennifer for this lovely contribution to the website.